X

 Andujar is starting to pick it up for the Athletics, featuring a respectable .314/.341/.438 slash with three homers in 33 games.
 The A's veteran came into Saturday on a five-game hitting streak.

-Up next is seven games, with four against the Angels and three vs. the Phillies.
-The best part about this is that each of these is at home in the bandbox that is Sutter Health Park.
+Up next are seven games, four against the Angels and three against the Phillies.
+The best part is that each of these is at home in the bandbox that is Sutter Health Park.

 This gives Andujar a great chance to provide a boost in batting average, power, and counting stats for your fantasy teams this week.